 Children who watch at least 30 minutes of “Peppa Pig” per day have a 56 percent higher probability of developing autism.

-On 20 October 2016, the website Morning News USA published a story reporting that a popular children’s television character named Peppa Pig caused children to develop autism by inspiring them to replicate her irreverent attitude toward authority.
+On 20 October 2016, the website Morning News USA published a story (now with an editor’s note that the claims have been debunked) reporting that a popular children’s television character named Peppa Pig caused children to develop autism by inspiring them to replicate her irreverent attitude toward authority.
 This transparent piece of clickbait, which was picked up by a number of other websites and social media accounts, cited a 2012 “University of Harvard” study:

 Experts claimed that Peppa suffers from superiority complex, shows inappropriate behavior, is impolite, intolerant, disrespectful, envious, arrogant and proud.
 These are not the traits that children should emulate!